exiang/epidemic/README.md

 For now, it only support the `latest status` summary reporting.

 ## Setup:
+This script run from command line on machine installed with > PHP7.2 and has GD enabled.
+Developed on Mac, cron run on ubuntu server.

 GIt submodule is use here to get data from MOH and CITF.
 First time running pls do: `git submodule update --init --recursive`

 on ubuntu server you may need to symlink gdate `sudo ln -s $(which date) /bin/gdate` for the sh to function correctly